-The Tom Maynard Trust was set up in the summer of 2013 following Tom’s tragic death.
+The Tom Maynard Trust was set up in the summer of 2012 following Tom’s tragic death.
 Its initial objects were to try to provide low level financial support for young cricketers making their way in the game.
-Over the period in which the Trust has been operating, though, this has expanded and our work is now focused on four key areas:
+Over the period in which the Trust has been operating, though, this has expanded and our work has been focused on three key areas:

 We support applications from young aspiring sports people looking for support with different aspects of their career development, including bursaries, help with training and some aspects of their education, financial support for overseas placements and assistance with kit and equipment.

 We work with other agencies, including the Professional Cricketers’ Association in England and Wales, the Rugby Players’ Association in England, Rugby Players Ireland and the Welsh Rugby Players’ Association, the Professional Footballers’ Association in England, the Ladies European Tour golf, the Netball Players’ Association and the Jockeys’ Education & Training Scheme to provide support for raising awareness of some of the pitfalls of a career in sport, helping with education, induction and careers programmes for young professionals making their way in sport.
 We are also proud, through our work with the Professional Players’ Federation, to have supported the Mental Health Charter For Sport.

 Between 2014 and 2018 we ran an Academy in Tom’s name at the Desert Springs complex in Southern Spain, where up to a dozen emerging county cricket professionals benefit each February from specialist technical and conditioning work, overseen by Tom’s father Matt, and supported by high profile names in the world of cricket, including Ian Harvey, Mark Wallace, Mark Garaway, Paul Nixon and Jamie Dalrymple.